-Here again, there is a fundamental difference to CAD software.
+Here again, there is a fundamental difference to computer-aided design software.
 The latter often only focuses on the geometric layout in detail, whereas planning software also takes the movement data (material flows) into account as a matter of course and in an easy-to-use manner.
 As a result, planning software also provides you with a detailed layout plan for your equipment in the factory.
 This can then also be passed on as a CAD drawing to serve as the basis for execution planning.
-After all, once the factory concept has been secured and approved, the CAD expert can also start working on the detailed design.
+After all, once the factory concept has been secured and approved, the CAD system expert can also start working on the detailed design.
 Or in other words, we now know that the sofa will really fit in our living room!
-Now we can start thinking about the cushions and the upholstery fabric.
+Now we can start thinking about the cushions and the upholstery fabric in 3D CAD software..

 Direct comparison of planning software and CAD system

 |Use case: structure and layout planning||Use case: implementation planning|